athena-framework/website/docs/why_athena.md

 #### Dependency Inversion

 This principle states that code should "Depend upon abstractions, [not] concretions."
-In other words, services should depend upon interfaces instead of concrete implementation of a specific class.
+In other words, services should depend upon interfaces instead of concrete types.
 This not only makes the depending services more flexible since different implementations of the interface could be used, but also makes testing easier since mock implementations could also be used.
 In Crystal, an interface is nothing more than a module with abstract defs that can be included within another type in order to force the including type to define its methods.The example from the previous principle can be used to demonstrate.

 The `ArticlePersister` can be used to persist an article.
 For example say there is another service in which an article should be persisted.
-This could be a controller action, a console command, or some sort of async consumer, etc. The easiest way to handle persisting of the article would be to do something like:
+This could be a controller action, a console command, some sort of async consumer, etc. The easiest way to handle persisting of the article would be to do something like:

 ```crystal
 @[ADI::Register]